TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### SatelliteComPort

+The COM device to use for the Satellite lights driver.

 Default value: nothing

 ### ScoreBroadcastURL

+The URL to send POST requests to upon finishing a song.
+Data sent there includes machine guid, song path, the md5 of the simfile, title and author of the song, player guid, if it's on event mode, difficulty, chart type, score, percentage, grade and number of players.

 Default value: nothing

 ### SextetStreamOutputFilename

+The file to use as the output pipe for the SextetStream lights driver.

 Default value: \\.\pipe\StepMania-Lights-SextetStream

 ### ShowBanners

+Show the song's banner on the music wheel screen.

 Possible values are ``0`` or ``1``.
 0 is ``Off`` and 1 is ``On``.